About one-third of all work trips in Chicago are comprised of people biking, walking or riding public transit.

 Deerfield Road gets an upgrade

 Do you use Deerfield Road and have thoughts about how it could be safer and more appealing to people who walk and bike?
 Now is your chance to help make those ideas a reality.
 The Lake County Division of Transportation is conducting a study of Deerfield Road from Milwaukee Avenue to Saunders/Riverwoods Road, a distance of approximately two miles.
-The purpose of the study is to investigate capacity, safety, drainage, and non-motorized travel deficiencies, and to accommodate future travel demand.
+The purpose of the study is to investigate capacity, safety, drainage, non-motorized travel deficiencies and to accommodate future travel demand.
 This is a huge opportunity to improve off-road trail facilities and increase bike and pedestrian connectivity.
 Active Trans board member, Elliot Rossen, represents Active Trans in the Phase I Deerfield Road Stakeholder Involvement Group.
-For more information, see the project website.

 Walk audits along the North Shore